National Survey for Wales: quality report, January 2021 onwards

 - It is carried out by telephone, allowing people to take part who do not use the internet or who have lower levels of literacy.
 Compared with paper and online surveys the mode helps ensure that all relevant questions are answered.
 It also allows interviewers to read out introductions to questions and to help ensure respondents understand what is being asked (but without deviating from the question wording), so that respondents can give accurate answers.

 - Results seem to be generally comparable to those obtained face-to-face, although we will continue to explore this further as the survey progresses.

 - The telephone mode appears to be as accessible as face-to-face mode for people with hearing impairments, given that the proportion of respondents reporting hearing impairments has not fallen with the mode change.

 - The survey covers a wide range of topics, allowing cross-analyses between topics to be undertaken.
 A range of demographic questions are also included to allow cross-analysis by age, gender, employment status, etc.

 - Where possible, questions are selected that have been used in full-year versions of the National Survey and in other major surveys.
 This means that they are tried and tested, and that some results can be compared over time and with other countries.
 Where necessary, questions are adapted (typically shortened) to ensure that they work well by telephone.

-- Questions are developed by survey experts, peer-reviewed by the ONS National Survey team, reviewed by experienced interviewers, and where possible trialled by interviewers with a small number of respondents before fieldwork begins.
+- Questions are developed by survey experts, peer-reviewed by the ONS National Survey team, reviewed by experienced interviewers, cognitively tested with members of the public, and where possible trialled by interviewers with a small number of respondents before fieldwork begins.